lpassig/coding-blog-boilerplate/posts/successful-cloud-adoption-primer.md

 # Closing
 Are you interested in beginning your own cloud adoption journey and want to talk more in detail?
 Feel free to engage with me 😊

-Do you need an Enterprise-Ready Subscription Blueprint?
+Are you interested an **Enterprise-Ready** Azure Subscription Blueprint?
 Check out my Github repository: https://github.com/lpassig/AzureSpokeBlueprint

-Here I have published a blueprint that creates a fully functional spoke landing zone that can be provided by the central IT and used by business units.
+There I have published a blueprint that creates a fully functional spoke landing zone that can be provided by the central IT and used by business units.

 Let me know what you think!